-- 1. GMD shall comply with the OVC Match Waiver Policy. - 2.
-GMD shall monitor compliance with match requirements appropriately throughout the Subaward. - 3.
-If necessary, GMD shall submit a grant adjustment notice (GAN) to OVC upon implementation of this match waiver policy. - 4.
-If necessary, GMD shall submit a GAN to OVC for approval within 30 days of any modifications to this policy. - 5.
-GMD shall not make any match waiver determinations prior to receiving approval from OVC for any modifications to this policy. - 6.
-GMD shall only make determinations about a match waiver request based on the information provided in Attachment B. - 7.
-GMD may approve a match waiver that is less than the same dollar amount of match the Subrecipient provided for its immediately preceding Subaward only if a change in circumstances justifies a lower amount.
-Any match waiver request that meets this criteria shall be considered a unique circumstance. - 8.
-GMD shall issue match waiver determinations to Subrecipients describing: - 8.1. the match waiver justification; - 8.2. the revised match waiver percent; - 8.3. the revised match waiver amount; - 8.4. any other information consistent with the OVC match waiver policy; and - 8.5. any other information consistent with this policy.
+- 1. GMD shall comply with the OVC September 2021 Updated Match Waiver Approval Process Bulletin, as well as any future guidance related to VOCA Assistance match waivers. - 2.
+GMD shall monitor compliance with match requirements appropriately throughout the life of the subaward. - 3.
+If necessary, GMD shall submit revisions to this policy to OVC via the method requested by OVC. - 4.
+GMD shall only make determinations about a match waiver request based on the information provided in Attachment B. - 5.
+GMD may approve a match waiver that is less than the same dollar amount of match the subrecipient provided for its immediately preceding subaward only if a change in circumstances justifies a lower amount.
+Any match waiver request that meets these criteria shall be considered a unique circumstance. - 6.
+GMD shall issue match waiver determinations in writing to subrecipients describing: - 6.1.
+GMD's determination regarding the match waiver request; - 6.2. the match waiver justification; - 6.3. the revised match waiver percent; - 6.4. the revised match waiver amount; - 6.5. any other information consistent with the OVC match waiver policy; and - 6.6. any other information consistent with this policy. - 6.7.
+In the event funds are subawarded from multiple federal awards ("braided funding"), the information in 6.3 and 6.4 shall detail the percentages and amounts relative to each federal award. - 7.
+GMD shall submit Attachment C showing all active approvals within a federal fiscal year via the method requested by OVC no later than 120 days after the fiscal year end. - 8.
+GMD shall consult with OVC regarding any match waiver requests involving unique circumstances prior to making a determination.
+Unique circumstances shall be determined solely by the Division Director, except in the case of a national emergency declared under the National